andi4000/pi_jukebox/README.md

 ## Open TODOs
 - Make button blink on song playback, or
 - some LED gimmick for fun
+- check if `python3-vlc` apt package is enough or are the following packages really required `vlc-bin vlc-plugin-base`

 ## References
 - https://raspberrypi.stackexchange.com/a/94207